David Dunn (Unbreakable): Creation and casting

 When M. Night Shyamalan conceived the idea for Unbreakable, the outline had a comic book's traditional three-part structure: the superhero's "birth," his struggles against general evil-doers, and the hero's ultimate battle against the "archenemy."
 However, he found the origin story most interesting, and chose to write Unbreakable as one.
 Willis became attached while shooting The Sixth Sense, also directed by Shyamalan.

 Powers and abilities

-David Dunn possesses super-strength enough to rip off a car door, bench press 500 pounds, break down a steel door, bend metal bars, and hurl a grown man several feet with tremendous force.
+David Dunn possesses super-strength, enough to rip off a car door, bench press 500 pounds, break down a steel door, bend metal bars, and hurl a grown man several feet with tremendous force.
+With nothing to brace against while submerged, he was able to strike the weakened wall of a plastic water tank until it broke.
 He has nigh-invulnerability that renders him immune to disease and injuries, including traumas and shocks that would kill a normal human.

 Additionally, David possesses the ability of psychometry.
 He is able to intuitively read the minds of others, particularly as they relate to acts of violence and immorality, by touching them.
 He has demonstrated the ability to discover actions a person committed in the past (such as Price's sabotage of the train and the unnamed murderer's crimes) as well as potential/planned acts of violence (learning a man smuggled a gun into the sports stadium).